-Staff previously had concerns that, given the specific requirements of this site - namely to provide a public square of a certain size, that this guideline was not adequately met.
+Staff and the Commission previously had concerns that, given the specific requirements of this site - namely to provide a public square of a certain size, that this guideline was not adequately met.
 With the revised footprint, staff now finds that the proposal will blend into the neighborhood as the square is now proportionately appropriate relative to the building supporting it.
 While the footprint of the building is proposed to extend 15' eastward beyond the standard city footprint of 200' x 200', which requires a Master Plan Amendment (further addressed below), this extension allows for a wider public square which addresses staff's primary concern with regard to the intended function of this site and the proposal's ability to meet this guideline.
+This guideline is met.